 If you’re flying into Keflavik International Airport, it’s easy to join a multi-day trip that includes northern lights viewing.
 Such tours begin with airport pickup and combine aurora hunting with top attractions, such as the Golden Circle, and activities like ice caving.
 For a more relaxing experience, consider a northern lights and Blue Lagoon tour from Keflavik.

-During your sighting experience, bring a tripod for photos and dress warmly.
+Remember to bring a fully-charged phone or camera for photos and dress warmly for your northern lights outing.
 It can get windy and cold after dark.
 Check the aurora forecast and cloud cover before heading out.
 The best displays usually happen between 22:00 and 02:00.

 8. Stroll Around Keflavik Harbor